Express Melts & Sandwiches

 Initial Week

 I know the odds.
-Most food businesses fail within a year.
+Most food businesses fail.
 But I've spent two years studying this industry, costing every recipe, and learning what separates success from failure.
 This isn't hope—it's calculated preparation.

 Financial Excellence